 - Salt and pepper to taste

-- A soft cheese, along the lines of Crescenza or even creamy ricotta (optional)
+- Optional: soft cheese (along the lines of Crescenza or even creamy ricotta)

 Put the water in a bowl.
 Use a whisk to beat the chickpea flour into the water, stirring briskly to keep lumps from forming.
 Whisk in a healthy pinch of salt too, cover the bowl with plastic wrap, and let it rest for at least four hours in a warm but not hot place.